google/automotive-design-compose/docs/README.md

 To start the site:

 - Switch to this directory (`docs`)
+- Run:

+    ```bash
-- Run `bundle install` to install the required Gems (usually only need to do this once)
+    bundle install # install the required Gems (usually only need to do this once)
-- Run `bundle exec jekyll serve -wIl`
-    - -w to watch for changes and rebuild, -I for incremental rebuild and -l to enable live reload in your browser
+    # -w to watch for changes and rebuild, -I for incremental rebuild and -l to enable live reload in your browser
+    bundle exec jekyll serve -wIl
+    ```

 If the site builds correctly it will start hosting it at something like `127.0.0.1:4000` (check the output of the `serve` command for the actual address).
 Open that in your local web browser.
 (You can also add `-o` to automatically open the site in your browser)